Create parallel pool on cluster

 updated model files to the workers, use the

-When connected to a parallel pool, the following commands entered in the client Command Window also execute on all the workers in the pool:
+If possible, the working folder on the workers is initially set to match that of the MATLAB client session.
+Subsequently, the following commands entered in the client Command Window also execute on all the workers in the pool:

 This behavior allows you to set the working folder and the command